 Introduction

-I wanted a simple way to publish blog posts for free, keep everything in GitHub, and avoid turning a personal blog into a full-time maintenance project.
-Hugo ended up being a good fit, but a lot of the setup guides I found were either too generic or too deep into Hugo internals.
+I wanted a simple way to publish posts for free, keep everything in GitHub, and avoid turning a personal blog into a maintenance project.

-So this is the version I wish I had when I started: a practical guide that gets you from zero to a working Hugo blog hosted on GitHub Pages.
+This guide is the version I wanted when I started: practical, Windows-friendly, and focused on getting from zero to a live Hugo blog on GitHub Pages.

 Prerequisites